Andresivan00/Album-Panini-Mundial-2026/README-ENG.md

-# World Cup 2026 Panini Album
+# Database - Panini World Album 2026

 A full-stack web app that simulates a digital sticker album for the 2026 World Cup, with **React** on the frontend and **Express + MySQL** on the backend.
 Lets users register and manage a personal sticker inventory.
 Academic project for the Web Development course (Universidad de la Costa).